luapower/path2d/path_bezier2.md

 ### `bezier2.hit(x0, y0, x1, y1, x2, y2, x3, y3) -> d2, x, y, t`

-Find the nearest point on a quadratic bezier curve by way of [solving a 3rd degree equation](eq3.html).
+Find the nearest point on a quadratic bezier curve by way of [solving a 3rd degree equation][eq].

 Return the shortest distance squared from point `(x0, y0)` to a quadratic bezier curve, plus the touch point, and the parametric value t on the curve where the touch point splits the curve.